 Optimizing Air Handling Units for Healthcare

-Posted by Walker Calderwood on Jan 11, 2017 10:00:00 AM
+By Walker Calderwood on Jan 11, 2017 10:00:00 AM

-Topics: healthcare, Energy Efficiency
+Topics: Energy Efficiency Healthcare

 I recently attended the Health Care Construction (HCC) Certificate workshop in Seattle, Washington.
 This event, organized by ASHE (American Society for Healthcare Engineering) and WSSHE (Washington State Society for Healthcare Engineering), was directed towards contractors, facility managers and construction project managers in healthcare.
 ASHE offers many certifications, workshops and education opportunities for different audiences in healthcare.
 This post will discuss this workshop and a few points I found particularly important (there were many!).

-Topics: Standards and Metrics, healthcare
+Topics: Standards and Metrics Healthcare

 Construction Project Management Challenges in Healthcare Facilities

-Posted by Katie Mason on Jun 22, 2016 11:36:49 AM
+By Katie Mason on Jun 22, 2016 11:36:49 AM

 In a recent blog post, I shared my experience as an Owners’ Project Manager for a mechanical system upgrade in an office building for a large organization in Burlington, Vermont.
 This role has provided me with several new related projects in a healthcare facility, each varying in type and having a very different effect on the overall environment of the organization.
 In the healthcare environment, I have become familiar with its unique construction challenges.
 This post will discuss a couple of these challenges and approaches for preventing these challenges from adversely affecting the overall success of the project.

-Topics: Workplace & People, healthcare
+Topics: Workplace & People Healthcare

 Importance of Healthcare Room Pressure Relationships

-Posted by Ben Fowler on Feb 23, 2016 10:00:00 AM
+By Ben Fowler on Feb 23, 2016 10:00:00 AM

 During recent functional testing of HVAC systems at a healthcare facility, part of our testing scope was to verify room static pressure relationships between adjacent sterile and contaminated spaces.
 In healthcare settings (and other settings where contamination control is critical) spaces can be designed to have more or less space pressurization with respect to one another—the result is that any air movement between spaces is in the direction from clean to dirty, and not the reverse.

-Topics: Building Cx & Design Review, healthcare
+Topics: Building Cx & Design Review Healthcare

 Pneumatic Transport Systems: Actually a Series of Tubes

-Posted by Ben Fowler on Dec 23, 2015 10:00:00 AM
+By Ben Fowler on Dec 23, 2015 10:00:00 AM

 In the mid-2000s, the late US Senator Ted Stevens (R-Alaska) famously used an analogy for the internet as a series of tubes.
 The full analogy was a bad one, and was concerning since it revealed to the tech savvy public how little the congressional entities in charge of creating policy actually understood the technology to which they were attempting to tailor policy.
 Incidentally, the needle has not moved much in this area in the intervening decade (crypto back-door arguments being a prime example), but that is a blog post for another time.